cappuccino/cappuccino.org/source/learn/cucapp.html.markdown

       app.gui.simulate_keyboard_event   $CPNewlineCharacter
     end

-As you can see, we just tell to Cucapp to simulate actions.
-The object app provides an API to simulate everything that an user could do!
+As you can see, we just tell Cucapp to simulate actions.
+The object app provides an API to simulate everything that a user could do!

 You can find the source of this demo [here](files/AdvancedHelloWorldCucapp.zip).